-In order to write well, it is very common to be taught the writing process.
+To write well, it is common to be taught the writing process.

 But before you go on, if you missed or need to review the previous Writing a Research Paper Related Lessons on research writing and topic selection, please go to the right-hand sidebar.

-During this stage, you also have to determine if the resources you have found are both reliable and valid.
-Read this brief overview of preliminary research from the Learn NC website to learn a few more tips and strategies for conducting preliminary research: A writing process: Preliminary research, by Vinetta Bell.
+During this stage, you must also determine if the resources you have found are reliable and valid.
+Read A writing process: Preliminary research to learn a few more tips and strategies for conducting preliminary research.

 While doing your preliminary research, you may decide to tweak your topic, which is okay!
 Based on the specific information you found in your resources, you may decide that it will be easier to change the focus of your topic.

 For example, perhaps you had planned to write your paper on the Underground Railroad.
 Still, while doing preliminary research, you found a significant amount of information on Harriet Tubman.
 It is acceptable to decide to shift your focus.

 At this stage, it's still early enough that this will not hinder your progress.

 - What does preliminary research entail?

 It involves gathering resources, browsing through them, and determining if they will be useful in your research.
 Preliminary research will also help you determine the two or three main focuses of your paper.